Ireland’s First Ever Cyber Security Research Published by Microsoft

 At our latest event, we focused on Enterprise Security, where we covered off Microsoft’s brand new research report on the Irish security landscape.
 The findings point to a very vulnerable nation.
-Due to popular demand we will be hosting a second event on April 12th, register for tickets here.
+Sign up here to be notified of the next morning session first.

 The amount of devices in an average business that need to be secured now has changed the meaning of ‘Mobile Devices’.
 Introduction to CWSI from Paul Line. pic.twitter.com/tlrx3Gij3h

 — CWSI (@CWSI_IE) March 22, 2019

 You can access the full report here, read below where we have highlighted some of the most interesting stats in terms of enterprise security.

 If you would like to arrange for one of our Microsoft Experts to review your organisation’s vulnerability then you can contact us for an assessment, we also host breakfast breifings like this regularly, follow us on Twitter and LinkedIn to make sure you don’t miss out.

 In the opening statement of the report, Des Ryan, Solutions Director for Microsoft Ireland paints a frightning picture for us.
 New threats, and the same bad habits are posing a serious risk to Irish organisations.

 “Last year, new revelations and regulations underscored how critical data protection has become to all levels within any organisation.
 Over the last two years, we have seen the devastating WannaCry attack over 200,000 computers in 150 countries and last March 2018, an attack on the municipal government of Atlanta nearly grounded the city to a halt”